seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 She is the weeping welkin, I the earth:
 Then must my sea be moved with her sighs;
 Then must my earth with her continual tears
-Become a deluge, overflow’d and drown’d;
+Become a deluge, overflow'd and drown'd;
 For why my bowels cannot hide her woes,
 But like a drunkard must I vomit them.
 Then give me leave, for losers will have leave